Spudos/for_the_win/README.md

   Colorama - Text styling and colouring as this is not included in standard python

   Re - used for validation of the user password and username

+### Test Libraries Used

+  unittest - was used to facilitate selected function testing

 ## 9.0 Credits